unixgeek/docker-rust-freebsd-target/README.md

        cargo build --release --target i586-unknown-freebsd

 ## Building
-This project supports three architectures: i586, i686, and x86_64.
 ### i686 and x86_64
-The `Dockerfile` is parameterized such that you can specify which architecture to build with the `ARCH` ARG.
-The default is x86_64.
+The `Dockerfile` is used for i686 and x86_64 images.
+It has two optional build args:
+* `ARCH`: The target architecture (i686 or x86_64).
+Default is x86_64.
+* `RUST_RELEASE`: The release of Rust to install.
+Default is 1.54.0.
+#### x86_64

-    docker image build -t rust-i686-freebsd --build-arg ARCH=i686 .
+    docker image build --tag rust-x86_64-freebsd .
-or
+#### i686

-    docker image build -t rust-x86_64-freebsd --build-arg ARCH=x86_64 .
+    docker image build --build-arg ARCH=i686 --tag rust-i686-freebsd .
 ### i586
-Building for i586 requires running the `build-rust-i586.sh` script to build the i586 toolchain and then building the image using `i586.Dockerfile`.
 Rust has the i686 and x86_64 toolchains available, but not i586.
-There may be a technical reason it isn't available, but the project I have targeting i586 works.
+In order to provide an i586 toolchain, the `build-rust-i586.sh` script builds Rust from a forked repository that has been patched to support the i586 target.
+It is currently release 1.51.0.
+Once the toolchain has been built, the `i586.Dockerfile` can be used to build the image.
+There may be a technical reason the i586 toolchain is not available, but it works for my small projects.

     ./build-rust-i586.sh
-    docker image build -t rust-i586-freebsd -f i586.Dockerfile .
+    docker image build --tag rust-i586-freebsd --file i586.Dockerfile .